There’s No Place Like Home

 Beth was torn.
 She knew she needed to find a job and a home for her family, but Macy still needed significant help to function in daily life.
 Beth couldn’t rely on her friends forever, and she needed to get her family back together.
 But she didn’t know where to start.

 When Beth was referred to Catholic Social Services’ (CSS) Home Choice program, she was grateful—not just for the financial assistance, but also for the emotional support and advocacy her case manager provided her.
-Through this federally-funded program, CSS’ case managers help families and individuals prepare and transition back into their homes following nursing home or prolonged hospital stays.
-Hospital and nursing home stays can financially devastate even the most financially-stable families, especially when their family member faces a period of intensive care, like Macy did.
-Some families, unlike Macy’s, can’t count on their loved one ever making a complete recovery, and need to get ready for a complete lifestyle change.
+Through this program, CSS’ case managers help families and individuals prepare and transition back into their homes following nursing home or prolonged hospital stays.
 CSS’ Home Choice case managers ensure families have smooth transitions to their new normal by helping them access affordable, permanent housing, furnishings, care items, transportation, and other necessities.
-Their work is made incredibly difficult by the fact there is a 54,000-unit shortage of affordable housing in Columbus, and that many in the vulnerable population they work with have to use over fifty percent of their incomes on housing.

-A big part of a Home Choice case manager’s job is helping her clients make their funds stretch as far as possible.
 Over the course of Macy’s surgery and recovery period, Beth had built up a $4,300 utility bill that prevented her from being able to receive future utility assistance.
-In addition to helping Beth stretch her stipend, Beth’s case manager connected her to a one-time Gift of Kindness from The Columbus Foundation, which caught her up on past bills.
+Beth’s case manager connected her to a one-time Gift of Kindness from The Columbus Foundation, which caught her up on past bills.

 Beth, with the support of her case manager, worked hard to get a job, to purchase a car (she had lost hers during Macy’s illness), and to become sustainable.
 She was able to move into an affordable apartment that was big enough for her to reunite with her son.
 Macy is back in school, where she is a standout student, and is on her way back to health.
 She’s even planning to join the track team!

-Beth is a hard-working mom who would do anything for her children, and without CSS and Home Choice, she might have fallen through the cracks in the system and slid from a period of situational homelessness into a state of chronic homelessness.
-Beth is not alone in this.
+Beth is a hard-working mom who would do anything for her children, and without CSS and Home Choice, she might have fallen through the cracks in the system into long-term homelessness.